flannon/dlib-devops/README.md

 Source files for http://dlibdevops.dlts.org

-DlibDevOps is a website implemented with Jeykll 3 and runnong on S3.
+DlibDevOps is a website implemented with Jeykll 3 and running on S3.